 The Affidavit Lack of Probate (or “No Probate”) is a factual confirmation which supports that the rightful heirs are entitled to their interest in the property after the passing of the Decedent.
-It is recognized in many Washington Counties as a way to clear the Decedent’s name off title as an alternative to a probate.
-It may work for the estate of any Washington State property owner, whether the Decedent was a U.S. Citizen, U.S. Tax Resident, or Canadian Non-U.S. Resident.
+In some Washington Counties it may be recognized as a way to clear the Decedent’s name off title.
+And it may allow for the removal of the deceased person off the County property tax records and a successor listed in her or his place on the Assessor’s tax rolls.
+And it may be recognized by title insurance companies for purposes of insuring a future sale of the property in lieu of a Probate.
+However, it does not technically transfer title.

 The “Affidavit Lack of Probate” name is deceiving in that it only refers to the absence of a probate in the County where the real estate is located in Washington.
 When, in fact, the Decedent’s estate may have already been probated in another jurisdiction where he or she was a resident.
-A common scenario involves a British Columbia resident, for example, who owns a vacation property in Whatcom County, Washington.
-Upon the death of the property owner it will be necessary to clear title to the Washington property regardless of any probate in British Columbia where the Court does not have the authority to do so.
-Whether or not the property owner had a Will, the Affidavit of Lack of Probate when recorded in Whatcom County is intended to avoid a second (or “ancillary”) probate.
+A common scenario involves a British Columbia (B.C.) resident, for example, who owns a vacation property in Washington.
+Upon the death of the B.C. property owner it will be necessary to clear title to the Washington property because the Court in B.C. does not have the authority to do so.
+Whether or not the B.C. property owner had a Will, the Affidavit of Lack of Probate when recorded in the Washington County where the real property is located is intended to avoid a second ancillary probate or a “Resealing” as it is known in B.C.

-At the same time, the Affidavit of Lack of Probate can also be very effective when a Washington resident owns real estate in Washington and there may be no need to file a probate.
+At the same time, the Affidavit of Lack of Probate may be used when a Washington resident owns real estate in Washington and there may be no need to file a probate.
 This scenario may involve a smaller estate, or even a larger estate, with Washington property, when there are limited heirs, and no creditors.
 When the Affidavit of Lack of Probate is recorded it should avoid a probate in the first place.

 And in limited cases, the Affidavit of Lack of Probate is often a recognized way to avoid probate when the Decedent did not have a Trust, Joint Tenancy with Rights of Survivorship, Community Property Agreement or some other non-probate alternative in place.